Paneer Korma

 For Korma Masala Paste

-To make korma masala paste, you will need whole spices like cloves (laung), cinnamon (dalchini), black peppercorns (kali mirch), green cardamoms (hari elaichi), black cardamoms (badi elaichi), cashew nuts, white poppy seeds (khus khus), crispy fried onions, and green chilies.
+To make korma paste, you will need whole spices like cloves (laung), cinnamon (dalchini), black peppercorns (kali mirch), green cardamoms (hari elaichi), black cardamoms (badi elaichi).

-Make the Fried Onions at home using my easy recipe or buy a packet.
+Make the Crispy Fried Onions at home using my easy recipe, or buy a packet.

 For The Curry

-Paneer – You can either use homemade paneer or buy it from a store.
-You will find it in the refrigeration section of any Indian grocery store.
-It is also available at some large local stores these days.
+Paneer (Indian Cottage Cheese) – You can make it yourself at home or buy it from a store.
+You can find it in the refrigeration section of any Indian grocery store.
+These days, it is also available at some large local stores.
 Check Costco, Whole Foods, Trader Joe’s, etc.

-Oil & Ghee – I have used both oil and ghee to make the curry.
-Ghee adds a nice richness to it.
+Oil and Ghee – I made the paneer korma curry with a mix of oil and ghee.
+The ghee adds a nice richness to it.

-Yogurt (Dahi, Curd) – Yogurt makes the base of paneer korma curry recipe.
-If using homemade yogurt, make sure it is not sour (tangy).
+Yogurt (Dahi, Curd) makes the base of paneer korma curry recipe.
+If using homemade yogurt, ensure it is not sour (tangy).

-Spice Powders – You will add some basic spice powders such as coriander powder, Kashmiri red chili powder, turmeric powder, cumin powder, and salt.
+Spice Powders – You will need basic spice powders such as coriander powder, Kashmiri red chilli powder, turmeric powder, roasted cumin powder, and salt.

-Others – You will also need ginger garlic paste.
+Others – You will also need ginger garlic paste to make this easy paneer korma recipe.

-To make the curry richer and creamer, add some unsweetened heavy cream at the end of the cooking.
+You can add some unsweetened heavy cream at the end of the cooking to make the korma richer and creamer.

 You can also add a little blanched almond paste along with cashew nuts paste and yogurt.

-You can also add vegetables like carrots, green peas, green beans, cauliflower, baby corn, etc. along with paneer to make mixed veg korma.
+Add vegetables like carrots, green peas, green beans, cauliflower, baby corn, etc., and paneer to make mixed veg korma.

 Dry Roast The Spices